 Hidden away in a basement below The Commercial Rooms on Corn Street is The Ox, a stylish and intimate restaurant in the heart of the city.
 As the name suggests, the menu features good quality, perfectly cooked meat, with prime focus on juicy steaks from the local butcher’s Buxton of Winterbourne.
 Cousin of popular bars Hyde & Co, Milk Thistle and Pata Negra, The Ox has an impressive cocktail menu too.
 Go for the early evening deal (Monday-Saturday 5-7pm), where you can enjoy a a 6oz rump steak, fries, sauce and a glass of house wine all for just £15.

 Hailed one of Bristol’s best tapas bars, Pata Negra offers a top combination of delicious food, good wine and a great atmosphere.
 Located in the heart of the Old City, it’s the kind of stylish and buzzing spot you could chance upon in Barcelona, with an ever-changing menu offering a selection of seasonal small plates including seafood, vegetarian dishes and desserts.
 A popular spot for after work drinks, weekend lunches and relaxed evening dining.

-Opened in September 2012 by chef James Wilkins and wife Christine Vayssade, Wilks gained a Michelin star after just a year.
+Opened in September 2012 by chef James Wilkins and wife Christine Vayssade, Wilks gained a Michelin star after just one year.
 Food is seasonal, inspired by James and Christine’s travels, and the restaurant itself is relaxed yet elegant.
 Go here on a Sunday afternoon for a stellar roast.